Tom0267/DES-Reducer/README.md

 ## Licence

-This project is licensed under the MIT Licence.
-See the `LICENSE` file for more details.
+This project is licensed under the GNU General Public License v3.0 (GPL v3).
+This means that any modifications or derivative works must also be open-source and distributed under the same licence.
+See the LICENSE file for more details.

 ## Acknowledgements